Cover crop

 In agriculture, cover crops are plants that are planted to cover the soil rather than for the purpose of being harvested.
 Cover crops manage soil erosion, soil fertility, soil quality, water, weeds, pests, diseases, biodiversity and wildlife in an agroecosystem—an ecological system managed and shaped by humans.
+Cover crops can increase microbial activity in the soil, which has a positive effect on nitrogen availability, nitrogen uptake in target crops, and crop yields.
+Cover crops reduce water pollution risks and remove CO2 from the atmosphere.
 Cover crops may be an off-season crop planted after harvesting the cash crop.
-Cover crops are nurse crops in that they increase the survival of the main crop being harvested, and are often grown over winter.
-In the United States, cover cropping may cost as much as $35 per acre.
+Cover crops are nurse crops in that they increase the survival of the main crop being harvested, and are often grown over the winter.

 Soil erosion

 Although cover crops can perform multiple functions in an agroecosystem simultaneously, they are often grown for the sole purpose of preventing soil erosion.
 Soil erosion is a process that can irreparably reduce the productive capacity of an agroecosystem.
-Cover crops reduce soil loss by improving soil structure and increasing infiltration, protecting the soil surface, scattering raindrop energy and reducing the velocity of the movement of water over the soil surface.
+Cover crops reduce soil loss by improving soil structure and increasing infiltration, protecting the soil surface, scattering raindrop energy, and reducing the velocity of the movement of water over the soil surface.
 Dense cover crop stands physically slow down the velocity of rainfall before it contacts the soil surface, preventing soil splashing and erosive surface runoff.
 Additionally, vast cover crop root networks help anchor the soil in place and increase soil porosity, producing suitable habitat networks for soil macrofauna.
 It keeps the enrichment of the soil good for the next few years.